chr1st0scli/RainLisp/RainLisp/Docs/special-forms-derived-expressions/define.md

 -> *11*

 ## Procedure Definition
-A procedure is defined by its `name` followed by zero or more parameters and a body.
+A procedure is defined by its identifier `id`, followed by zero or more parameters and a body.
 ```
-(define (name . parameters) body)
+(define (id . parameters) body)
 ```

 The body consists of zero or more definitions, followed by at least one expression.